robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 will most likely get the name of the new keyword from the documentation so that it searches words inside backticks (:code:`\``).
 Thus it would find :name:`Other Keyword` from the earlier example.
-Note that `libdoc`_ also automatically creates internal links using the same syntax.
+Note that Libdoc_ also automatically creates internal links using the same syntax.

 __ `Documenting libraries`_